arananet/Unamiga_Reloaded/cores/multicore/readme.md

 <img src="https://github.com/arananet/Unamiga_Reloaded/blob/main/images/multicoreitx.png?raw=true" width="400"/>

 ##### Important note (only for Unamiga ITX version):
 In order to program the stm32 for multicore, you will need to remove the FPGA module from the board and then follow the next procedure.
+Once you finish the STM32 programming, place the fpga module back on the itx board on his correct position and orientation.

 4-Connect to your computer and open the Cube programmer software.